ihaveint/booking/README.md

 ### Getting Started

-This is a .Net Core project that works as a web server on the localhost, It let you send Http request to the server and receive a proper response.
+This is a .Net Core project that works as a web server on the localhost, It lets you send Http request to the server and receive a proper response.

 ### Prerequisites